 - 1 large teaspoon crushed chili flakes (or more)

-- Roast your garlic.
-The best way to do this is keep your garlic in the paper, and heat a cast iron skillet over medium heat.
+- The best way to do this is keep your garlic in the paper, and heat a cast iron skillet over medium heat.
 Place your garlic inside and allow this to sit for about 10 minutes on each side, until the garlic paper is slightly blackened and you can smell the aroma.
 Then turn to a new side until all the sides are done.
-Allow to cool and remove from the paper.
-Mince.
-Set to the side.

-- Roll out into your desired shape.
-For breadsticks, I like an oblong shape that you can cut into breadsticks.
-For the pizza crust, roll out into a circle, place on your pizza stone or baking sheet, and trim or stretch to match the pan.
-Then, cover and wait another hour.
+- Roll the dough out into your desired shape.
+For bread sticks, I like an oblong shape that you can cut into bread stick shapes.
+For the pizza crust, roll out into one or two circles (for two thin crust pizzas), place on your pizza stone or baking sheet, and trim or stretch to match the pan.

-- Finally, preheat your oven to 450 degrees.
+- Preheat your oven to 450ºF.
 Remove your cover from your crust, and bake it for about 5 minutes.
-Cover with your topping and bake about 10 more minutes, or according to directions.